 What if I book a place on a trip but then can't attend?

 Before you make your booking, please check to make sure that you will be able to join the trip on that date.
 If you've booked a place but then find you can't attend, you will need to inform us in writing as soon as possible.
-Our refunds policy is available here.
+We can sometimes refund cancellations, though this will always depend on how close to the date of the trip you let us know that you're no longer able to travel.
+See our cancellation and refund policy.